Kotori316/QuarryPlus/temp_changelog.md

 * Fixed - Flexible Marker can't be used under 0.
 * Changed - the value change in Y Setter GUI is now the same as Chunk Marker.
 (Shift: 16, Ctrl: 4, Other: 1)
+* Added - Filler
+* Added - Filler Module
+  * You can use it with QuarryPlus, then Stone will be placed in the work area.

 ## Version 18.5